mateus-batista/spring-cloud-samples/README.md

 - Each service calls [config-service] to get their configuration files.
 - Each service register itself with [Netflix] Eureka.
-- The [gateway-service] adds proxy and load balancing to greeting services registered with Eureka.
+- The [gateway-service] adds proxy, load balancing and SSO to greeting services registered with Eureka.
 - The [admin-server] brings up an easy way to consult [actuator] services.

 # Installation